Skip to content

 Distributions to music authors and publishers

-In 2021, we paid composers, lyricists, arrangers and music publishers EUR 53.4 million (EUR 51.5 million in 2020) in royalties for the use of their music.
-Of the total amount, EUR 23.5 million (2020: EUR 26.6 million) was paid to Finnish music authors and publishers and EUR 29.9 million (2020: EUR 24.9 million) to foreign music authors and publishers.
+In 2022, we paid composers, lyricists, arrangers and music publishers EUR 67 million (EUR 53.4 million in 2021) in royalties for the use of their music.
+Of this sum, EUR 29.5 million was paid to Finnish music authors and publishers and EUR 37.5 million to foreign music authors and publishers.
+In Finland, royalties were distributed to 12,148 composers, lyricists, arrangers and music publishers.

 We always seek to operate as cost-efficiently as possible, while ensuring the quality of our services and optimising the distributions made to our members.
-Our goal is to increase the royalties paid to rightsholders for the use of their music.
+Our goal is to increase the royalties paid to rightholders for the use of their music.
 We are continuously exploring opportunities to operate more efficiently.

 The Teosto Fund was established for the purpose of promoting Finnish music and improving the conditions for it.
 The purpose of the Fund is to maintain and secure the continuity of the funding of these promotion activities in a situation where previous sources of funding are reduced or eliminated.

-The Fund’s primary funding source is cultural contributions, which Teosto withholds on the basis of decisions by its members and in accordance with the agreements it has made with its rightsholders and foreign collective management organisations.
-In 2021, the share of cultural contributions withheld from collected royalties was 6.0% (2020: 6.0%) after the deduction of costs, i.e. about EUR 2.9 million.
+The Fund’s primary funding source is cultural contributions, which Teosto withholds on the basis of decisions by its members and in accordance with the agreements it has made with its rightholders and foreign copyright societies.
+In 2022, the share of cultural contributions withheld from collected royalties was 6.0% (2021: 6.0%) after the deduction of costs, i.e. about EUR 3.5 million.
+Some of the cultural contributions are used directly to promote music (see the section “Cultural responsibility”).
+The Fund has also grown through increases in the value of assets as well as private copying compensation paid from the state budget.

 Teosto carries out investing activities in two separate investment portfolios:

 • The activities and investing principles of Teosto ry’s portfolio comply with the Act on the Collective Management of Copyright and are confirmed by the General Meeting.
-The portfolio consists of funds that are waiting for distribution to rightsholders.
+The portfolio consists of funds that are waiting for distribution to rightholders.

 • The Teosto Fund’s portfolio is a self-financed fund, the capital of which is intended for the promotion of Finnish creative music.
 The use and investing principles of the portfolio have been confirmed by the General Meeting.